arximboldi/lager/doc/lenses.rst

 ``attr`` will generate a lens from a pointer to member.
 We will go over the rest of these generators later on.

+.. admonition:: Note
+   :class: note

+   The main takeaway from this is that lenses are just *pure funtions*.

 .. _van Laarhoven lens: https://www.twanvl.nl/blog/haskell/cps-functional-references

 .. _composition: